aprilggg/Lightning_Analysis_NWRA/README.md

 | Intensifying | 10 to 30 |
 | Rapidly Intensifying | >30 |

+#### Category

+We use the [Saffir-Simpson Hurricane Wind Scale](https://www.nhc.noaa.gov/aboutsshws.php) to classify category.
+We categorize storms in two ways: as a whole and by individual time periods.
+The overall storm category is based on the TC's maximum wind speed, while the current category reflects the wind speed at a specific time period.
+For example, a TC with a maximum wind speed of 85 knots is classified as Category 2.
+However, during periods when its wind speed is lower, let's say 65 knots, the current category for that time is Category 1.

 **TC Category Bins - Saffir-Simpson Hurricane Wind Scale**
 | TC Category | Sustained Winds (Knots) |
 |  ---------- | ------------|